naisanza/lxd/doc/configuration.md

 The server configuration is a simple set of key and values.

+The server configuration file is located in /path/to/lxd.conf (etc.)

 The container configuration is a bit more complex as it uses both key/value configuration and some more complex configuration structures for devices, network interfaces and storage volumes.